resilience-me/pan/README.md

 ### Messaging and/or email

-https://chat.blockscan.com/ looks like a really good way to communicate with the person you are paired with in a BitPeople monthly event, so you can agree on what video communication channel you will use.
+Wallet-to-wallet messaging services like https://chat.blockscan.com/ or https://snaps.metamask.io/snap/npm/walletchat-metamask-snap/ look like really good ways to communicate with the person you are paired with in a BitPeople monthly event, so you can agree on what video communication channel you will use.
 Alternatively, https://ethmail.cc/ should also work.

 ### Install